All Episodes

 They act as pawns at their own peril.

-And it just astounds me that um they can go out and do this and not understand how the public at large feels about it.
+And it just astounds me that they can go out and do this and not understand how the public at large feels about it.

 And I don't think the owners and the coaches want to offend anybody.

-And therefore, even though it's in the rules, even though all other sorts of restriction of free speech are enforced in the NFL, they just they're just afraid if they say it, they might be accused of racism or something, and they just don't have the strength to stand up and say, you know what, these are our customers and our customers are screaming at us to stop.
+And therefore, even though it's in the rules, even though all other sorts of restriction of free speech are enforced in the NFL, they're just afraid if they say it, they might be accused of racism or something.

-And now it's the least popular sport, according to the polls in the country.
+And now it's the least popular sport, according to the polls, in the country.

 Now, you know, one of the things that I've done in the course of my career is I read research.